peterbud/nuxt-query/README.md

 })
 ```

-Then, in your component, you can define and queries with the `useQuery` composable (autoimported):
+Then, in your component, you can define and run queries with the `useQuery` composable (auto-imported):

 ```vue
 // app.vue